 This resulted in me getting hurt, time and time again.
 No more so than when I tried to help my friend get over their substance abuse problems and domestic abuse (Abuse: Female Perpetrators, Male Victim).

-Boundaries are what stop us from getting burnt out and protects us from the harm of trying to help others.
+Boundaries are what stop us from getting burnt out and protect us from the harm of trying to help others.
 They’re an important part of our wellbeing and self-care.
 Having them also helps protect us from abuse.
 Thus, this article will examine the usefulness of boundaries and offer advice on how to create and maintain them.

 Co-dependency